nephio-project/docs/content/en/docs/guides/install-guides/web-ui/_index.md

 ---
-title: Install WebUI
+title: Installing the WebUI
 description: >
-   These instructions explain how to install the Nephio WebUI.
+   These instructions explain how to install and configure the Nephio WebUI.
-weight: 6
+weight: 2
 ---

-{{% pageinfo %}}
-This page is draft and the separation of the content to different categories is not clear.
-{{% /pageinfo %}}

-## Nephio WebUI

 To install the WebUI, we simply install a different *kpt* package.
 First, we pull the package locally: